 A proportional per capita target for the CAP was developed that would be achieved in 2030 consistent with the State's goal.
-This is in alignment with the State's recommended per capita target of 6 MTCO2e by 2030, adopted by the California Air Resources Board (CARB) in California's 2017 Scoping Plan (CARB 2017).
+This is in alignment with the State's recommended statewide per capita target of 6 MT CO2e by 2030, adopted by the California Air Resources Board (CARB) in California's 2017 Scoping Plan (CARB 2017).
 For the purposes of target setting for the County, three non-applicable sectors were removed from the per capita target calculation.
 Forestry-related emissions from timber-harvesting in the Natural and Working Lands Sector were removed because this activity does not occur in the County.
-Large industrial and capand-trade sectors were removed because these activities are regulated by the State under CARB's capand-trade program.
-Applying the 2017 Scoping Plan's per capita target specifically to the sectors included in County's GHG emissions inventory results in emissions target of 4.8 MTCO2e per capita by 2030, or 3,205,398 MTCO2e, as shown in Table E-5.
-Comparing this figure to the community 2030 forecast of 3,202,311 MTCO2e, shows that the County's forecast emissions are 3,088 MT CO2e under the target.
-This means the County is on track to have GHG emissions lower than a target aligned with the 2017 Scoping Plan, without the addition of GHG mitigating strategies and measures contained in a CAP.
+Large industrial and cap-and-trade sectors were removed because these activities are regulated by the state under CARB's cap-and-trade program.
+Applying the 2017 Scoping Plan's statewide per capita target specifically to the sectors included in the County's GHG emissions inventory results in emissions of 4.8 MT CO2e per capita by 2030, or 3,205,398 MT CO2e, as shown in Table E-5.
+Comparing this figure to the community 2030 forecast of 3,202,311 3,309,712 MT CO2e shows that the County's forecast emissions are 104,314 3,088 MT CO2e under over the target.
+This means the County is on track to have GHG emissions lower than a needs to implement additional GHG mitigating strategies and measures to achieve the target aligned with the 2017 Scoping Plan, without the addition of GHG mitigating strategies and measures contained in a CAP.
+The gap between the adjusted County target and the GHG emissions forecast to occur without CAP implementation in GHG reductions needed in 2030 is shown in Figure E-3 below.

-Table E-5 Sacramento County Community GHG Emissions, State Reduction Target
+Table E-5: Sacramento County Community GHG Emissions, State Reduction Target

-Source 2015 2030 Baseline Emissions and Legislative-Adjusted BAU Forecast (MTCO 2 e) 4,817,567 3,202,311 Population 576,007 668,726 Adjusted State Target Per Capita Emissions (MTCO 2 e/ per person) N/A 4.8 Per Capita Annual Emissions aligned with State Target (MTCO 2 e) N/A 3,205,398 Per Capita GHG Emissions with Legislative Reductions (MTCO2e/ per person) N/A 4.8 Reduction needed to meet Target (MTCO 2 e) N/A -3,088
+Source 2015 2030 Baseline Emissions and Legislative-Adjusted BAU Forecast (MT CO 2 e) 4,723,011 4 ,817,567 3,309,712 3,202,311 Population 576,007 668,726 Adjusted State Target Per Capita Emissions (MT CO2e/person) N/A 4.8 Per Capita Annual Emissions aligned with State Target (MT CO 2 e) N/A 3,205,398 Per Capita GHG Emissions with Legislative Reductions (MT CO 2 e/person) N/A 4.95 4.
+8 Reduction Needed to Meet Target (MT CO 2 e) N/A -3,088 104,314

-Notes: MTCO2e = metric tons of carbon dioxide equivalent; N/A = not applicable; BAU = Business-As-Usual; GHG = greenhouse gases.
+Notes: MT CO_2e = metric tons of carbon dioxide equivalent; N/A = not applicable; BAU = Business-As-Usual; GHG = greenhouse gas.